carlosalejoss/message-broker/README.md

 - Messages are persisted in memory until consumed or expired
 - Consumers receive all pending messages when connecting
 - Queue listing functionality is available in the Consumer menu
+- Components can connect to remote brokers by specifying the hostname

 ## Troubleshooting